 Credit risk is the risk that one party to a financial instrument will fail to discharge an obligation and cause the other party to incur a financial loss.
 The Company's exposure to credit risk is in its cash and receivables.
 Cash and term deposits are held with major brokerage houses and major banks in Canada, which are high credit quality financial institutions as determined by rating agencies.
-At April 30, 2021, the Company's receivables comprise of \$113,278 (2020 - \$208,274) due from government agencies, and \$1,359 (2020 - \$28,857) due from related parties.
+At April 30, 2022, the Company's receivables comprise of \$57,365 (2021 - \$113,278) amounts receivable and \$1,359 (2021 - \$1,359) due from related parties.
 Credit risk is determined to be low.